Floby/megatest/Readme.md

 ## Getting Started

-  Install SuperTest as an npm module and save it to your package.json file as a development dependency:
+  Install Megatest as an npm module and save it to your package.json file as a development dependency:
   ```
-npm install supertest --save-dev
+npm install megatest --save-dev
   ```

-  Once installed it can now be referenced by simply calling ```require("supertest");```
+  Once installed it can now be referenced by simply calling ```require("megatest");```

 ## Example